 - Has there been a lot of negative news about the financial institution and if so, what types of issues are being reported?

-An online search it’s a completely reliable source of information.
+Keep in mind that an online search isn't always a completely reliable source of information.
 People who are unhappy are more likely to talk about a bad user experience than people who are satisfied.
 Still, a search can alert you to potential issues.

 There may be some risk to putting money in banks, but it can be so minimal that it ends up being far safer than keeping your money at home.
 That’s especially true if you remain cognizant of FDIC insurance regulations to make sure your deposit accounts are covered.